JackTheTripperr/VibeVoiceFusion/README.md

 ### Purpose

-VibeVoice is a **web application** for generating high-quality, multi-speaker synthetic speech with voice cloning capabilities.
+VibeVoiceFusion is a **web application** for generating high-quality, multi-speaker synthetic speech with voice cloning capabilities.
 Built on Microsoft's VibeVoice model (AR + diffusion architecture), this project provides a complete full-stack solution with an intuitive user interface, project management, and advanced VRAM optimization features.

 **Key Goals:**
 - Provide a user-friendly interface for voice generation without requiring coding knowledge